nandafirmans/courseDataStructureAndAlgorithm/README.md

      }
     ```

     What if we had another nested another nested loop just like example below.
-The runtime complexity is now `O(n ^ 3)`.
-As you can imagine, this algorithm gets far more slower than `O(n ^ 2)`.
+The runtime complexity is now `O(n^3)`.
+As you can imagine, this algorithm gets far more slower than `O(n^2)`.

     ```java
      public void log(int[] numbers) {